OpenIPC/openipc.github.io/certification.md

 Customers are looking for devices that don’t turn into a 'brick' and don’t send traffic to China.
 The OpenIPC Verified Hardware mark serves as a signal for them to 'buy with confidence'.

+## Certification Registry

+- As of May 2026, RunCam company is in the process of obtaining certification.
+- As of May 2026, CCDCAM company is in the process of obtaining certification.
+- As of May 2026, Anjoy company is in the process of obtaining certification.